 As a result of all this, there are often many ways to do something in C++, and figuring out which way is best can be difficult.
 Without guidance, it can only be learned through torturous experience.
-It is therefore unsurprising that there are many books about C++ best practices, such as Scott Meyers' Effective C++.
+It is therefore unsurprising that there are many books about C++ best practices, such as Scott Meyers' Effective C++ and its sequels.
 But it's easy to forget their recommendations when you're immersed in coding, especially when new to the language.
 Of course, some developers don't even bother to read such books, being of the "If it works, it's correct—so don't touch it!" school.
 Having a tool that could serve as an automated Scott Meyers code inspector would go a long way to addressing these issues.

 When I started to develop the Robust Services Core (RSC), I had a reasonable knowledge of C++ but was far from proficient.
 The code grew very organically and was continually refactored.
 As I became more familiar with C++ and needed to revisit areas of the code that had lain dormant for a while, I kept finding things that I would now do differently.
 But there was always more code to develop and never enough time to do a tedious code inspection to find and "fix" all the things that could be improved.

 Eventually I decided that, at the very least, it would be nice to clean up all the